 A tactical turret on a Zero Compromise Optic 5-27x56 rifle scope for long range shooting

 As MIL/MIL tends to be the most popular configuration, these turrets often feature 0.1 MRAD clicks.
 Zero Stop and the locking function are common characteristics.
 A single-turn configuration does not grant the user a big enough elevation range, so double-turn and multi-turn turrets are much more common.
-Travel per rotation is also an important piece of information – 10 clicks in a single turn, for example, make it much easier to quickly dial in the amount of clicks needed to land the shot.
+Travel per rotation is also an important piece of information – 10 clicks in a single turn, for example, make it much easier to quickly dial in the number of clicks needed to land the shot.
 There are various turn indicators on the market.
 Here, we list some of the most common:

-• A mechanical, tangible turn indicator – typically, a pin indicates the turn the turret is in; we can either look at it or feel it to find out in which turn we are.
-It can be found on some S & B, Kahles, and Vortex rifle scopes.
+• A nonmechanical turn indicator in the form of lines underneath the turret – this option is the most common but the most annoying to use since it is difficult to tell in which turn you are (the lines are usually quite close together);• A mechanical, intangible turn indicator – in some turrets, a color or a number change signifies the transition into another turn.
+Such indicators can be found on certain S & B scopes and Minox rifle scopes.• A mechanical, tangible turn indicator – typically, a pin indicates the turn the turret is in; we can either look at it or feel it to find out in which turn we are.
+It can be found on some S & B scopes, Kahles scopes, and Vortex rifle scopes.

 A tactical reticle is always in the first focal plane (FFP) – the reticle subtensions do not change with magnification, which means that such a reticle can be used for distance estimation and bullet drop correction at any magnification setting.
 In the past, the Mil-Dot reticle was commonly used but is now obsolete.
 Long-range tactical shooters tend to go for reticle in the shape of a Christmas tree.
 'Horus' was one of the first reticles of this kind.
 Even though reticle illumination is not a must-have, it is most certainly a nice addition.
-The reticle is matched with the turret clicks, making the rifle scope either a MOA/MOA or MIL/MIL version.
-One of the modern trends is to have the windage turret capped – many modern rifle scopes are designed in this manner.
+The reticle is matched with the turret clicks, making the rifle scope either an MOA/MOA or MIL/MIL version.
+One of the modern trends is to have the windage turret capped – many modern riflescopes are designed in this manner.
 It is especially important that a click of the turret moves the point of impact exactly as listed, at precise intervals.
 In other words, the rifle scope must track well.
 Great tracking is one of the key features of an accurate rifle scope.
 Manufacturing a tactical rifle scope with a good tracking mechanism is not simple, which is why tactical rifle scopes with such a system generally carry a high price tag.

 Horus H591 (Burris Optics)